mendix/RestServices/resources/RestServices/guide.md

 ### sourceentity
 The entity you want to publish with this service.
 Note that no attributes except for the key attribute will be exposed directly to the consumers.
 The entity *must* be persistent.
 E.g.: `System.User`

-### keyattribute
+### idattribute
 The attribute (non-empty, unique) identifiers a specific resource.
-The URI of a resource will be based on this keyattribute.
-For example keyattribute `Name` for `System.User` will result in URI's like `<application root url>/rest/users/MxAdmin`
+The URI of a resource will be based on this idattribute.
+For example idattribute `Name` for `System.User` will result in URI's like `<application root url>/rest/users/MxAdmin`

 ### constraint
 Optional Xpath constraint which must be met by an instance before it can be published throught this service.
 For example `[Active=true()]`